Home |

 go surfing.

-Sani provides a motor scooter
+Sani provides a rental motor

-children hold out their hands for money.
+the children hold out their hands for money.
 Talk about

-misundestanding.
+misunderstanding.
 The children often play the game of

 seeing if they can high-five with the Bule (white person) on a